Compare The Lowest Card Processing Quotes 3 Mins.

 (For a comprehensive look at credit card charges for small businesses, click here.)

 Merchant Services Charge: this charge represents the fee to be paid for every debit or credit transaction that you process.
 Debit cards have a charge that ranges between 0.25% and 0.35%.
 Standard credit cards have charges that range between 0.7% and 0.9%.
-Business credit cards have a charge that ranges between 1.6% and 1.8%.
+Business credit card payment have a charge that ranges between 1.6% and 1.8%.
 A premium may be applied if the credit card was issued outside of the European Union, if a payment is processed over the internet, or if a cardholder isn’t present.

 Terminal Hire: This is what you will be charged to rent a PIN and chip device.
 You can expect to pay between £14 and £16 for countertop terminals that are fixed, £17 to £21 for terminals that are portable, and £20 to £24 pounds for terminals that are mobile.